 The Centre’s rich history of nurturing spiritual direction began in 1999 when our first Director, Andrew Walker, was invited by the Bishop of London to ‘develop a centre for spirituality’.
 Its focus was to work collaboratively on promoting spirituality in the city and be a resource for people seeking to grow in faith, with a variety of training courses and events.
 We have been fulfilling that invitation ever since, moving into the church of St Edmund the King (scroll down to the bottom of this page to read more about the history of building) in 2003, and refurbishing it so that it is now a place of welcome to all those who come here or use the resources here on our website.
 For many years we ran a popular bookshop as part of our welcome.
-From 2012 to 2014 the Centre’s Director was Mark Godson and, like Andrew before him, he led a faithful team of staff and volunteers whose passion and commitment have delivered and surpassed the Bishop’s original invitation.
+Ken Browne served as interim Director from 2011 to 2012 before Mark Godson was appointed as the Centre Director in June 2012.
+Mark led a faithful team of staff and volunteers whose passion and commitment have delivered and surpassed the Bishop’s original invitation until he left in 2015.
 Our links with the Diocese of London are strengthened by our current Director, Neil Evans who combines his Centre role with being Diocesan Director of Ministry.
 We have a small staff team and we are governed by our trustees, chaired by the Archdeacon for the Two Cities.
 You can find out more about them in the section on staff and trustees below.
 There is also more information about organisations we are pleased to have as valued partners in the section below called ‘Valued Partners’

 Today, renamed as the London Centre for Spiritual Direction, we focus on encouraging people to discover for themselves the benefits and joys of having a wise ‘accompanier’ on their journey of faith, to provide highly-regarded training and supervision for new and established spiritual directors, and to offer a range of workshops and courses, all underpinned by our Code of Practice and by the Diocesan safeguarding protocols.
 We are often asked for advice and support to other similar ventures, and are happy to share what we are learning.
 We hope our story will continue long into the future.